Samkth123/KTH-md/sourcing/dummies book.md

 		2. disruptive innovation -
 4. Collaboration
 	1. work across departments in org & work with suppliers and. ustomers outside org
+5. **Flexibility**
+	1. How quick supply chain can respond to changes ex increase or decrease in sales.
+Flexbility comes in forms of buffers such as extra capacity, miultuple sources of supply and alt forms of transport.
+Flex costs money, but has value.
+		1. Think of the extra cost you pay to second supplier as insurance policy
+6. Technology
+7. Global perspective
+8. Risk management
+	1. be aware of risks and implement processes to detect and mitigate threats